NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/Useof3DSlicerinTrainig/README.md

 ## Objectives

-1. To share the experience in the use of 3D Slicer in training programs.
+1. To share the experience in the use of 3D Slicer in training programs for students with different profiles.